sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/testing.md

 # Testing

 _This documentation is specifically for the tests in the [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph) repository.
-For our general testing principles, please refer to our [testing guide in the handbook](https://about.sourcegraph.com/handbook/engineering/testing)._
+For our general testing principles, please see "[Testing Principles](testing_principles.md)".

 ## Backend tests